bombsquad-community/plugin-manager/README.md

 [![CI](https://github.com/bombsquad-community/plugin-manager/actions/workflows/ci.yml/badge.svg)](https://github.com/bombsquad-community/plugin-manager/actions/workflows/ci.yml)

-**Important:** Please check out the [api7](https://github.com/bombsquad-community/plugin-manager/tree/api7) branch if you're using the game version (1.7.0 <= your game version <= 1.7.19) which uses API 7 plugins.
+**Important:** If you are not sure about which branch to see, check below.
-Check out the [main](https://github.com/bombsquad-community/plugin-manager/tree/main) branch if you're using the game version (1.7.37 or more) which uses API 9 plugins.
+- for version 1.7.0 to 1.7.19 (which uses API 7), checkout the [api7](https://github.com/bombsquad-community/plugin-manager/tree/api7) branch.
-If you're on game version (1.7.20 <= your game version <= 1.7.36) where it uses API 8 plugins, then proceed with the rest of the
+- for version 1.7.37 or more (which uses API 9), checkout the [main](https://github.com/bombsquad-community/plugin-manager/tree/main) branch.

-README here.
+If you have version between 1.7.20 and 1.7.36 (1.7.20 <= your game version <= 1.7.36) which uses API 8, proceed with the rest of the README here.

 -------------------------------